Your Intentional Relationship with Christ

 2. Light a candle.
 There’s something therapeutic about flickering flames.
 It doesn’t matter if it smells good or not.
 Just the burning flame brings calm.

 3. Read a scripture or two or a line or two from a devotional or a motivational book.
+I recommend Never Alone: Exchanging Your Tender Hurts for God’s Healing Grace.
 Sometimes, meaningful reading jogs our thoughts and touches something deep in our hearts.
 Take time to reflect over what you’ve read.
-Don’t read too much or it becomes too much to think about.

 4. Pray.
 Thank Him for the small things.
 And the big things.
 Tell Him what’s worrying you.
 Ask Him for healing for yourself and others.
 Don’t be afraid to tell Him everything.
 Yes, He knows anyway.
 But you’ll feel better for having made those things tangible by putting them in words even if the words are through thought.
 It’s easier to give tangible to God than it is the intangible.